Building Choreonoid-related Packages¶

-In this section, we will build and install Choreonoid as a package in the ROS environment.
-It also builds some Choreonoid related packages.
+Here we will build (install) Choreonoid as a package in the ROS environment.
+We will also build several Choreonoid-related packages.

 Create a Catkin workspace for Choreonoid.

-The workspace is usually created in the home directory.
-The workspace is usually named “catkin_ws”, but you may change this name, in which case replace “catkin_ws” with that name in the following instructions.
+The workspace is typically created in your home directory.
+The workspace is usually named “catkin_ws”.
+You can change this name if you wish, but in that case, please replace “catkin_ws” in the following instructions with your chosen name.

 mkdir catkin_ws